pipclark/Automated-running-of-multiple-SESSA-files-XPS-AES/README.md

 # Automated-running-of-multiple-SESSA-files-XPS-AES
-Automated running of multiple SESSA (simulation of electron spectra for surface analysis) simulations
+Automated running of multiple SESSA (simulation of electron spectra for surface analysis, NIST) simulations

 The scripts were adapted from the work of Yung-Chen Wang, where they kindly put the script in their PhD thesis (https://mobt3ath.com/uplode/books/book-82574.pdf)
 I added options for varying thickness, photon energy, and density, added the planar geometry morphology option, and removed some bugs.

-Note you will need python installed.
+Note you will need python and SESSA installed.
 I usually ran the scripts from batch files I will also upload examples.
 You need to tell that the path to your python and the script.

 Put all the details for the sample, and the values you want to vary between in the different runs, in the excel file.
 This should be fairly self explanatory when you look at the file (more details below)